 How To Choose A Cigar

 New smokers know that the humidor can be an intimidating place to shop, and nobody likes spending money on cigars they don’t enjoy.
 That’s what professional tobacconists are there for—to leverage their knowledge about regions, brands, and blends to help you find something you’ll enjoy.
-They begin by asking questions, all of which are important in finding the cigar that’s ideal for your palate.
-Here are a few questions to help guide the discovery.

 Are you looking for something similar or something new?

-There’s absolutely nothing wrong with smoking what you know.
-In fact, that’s the easiest way to make sure you get your money’s worth.
-One of the first questions we ask in the humidor is “What have you smoked before that you liked?”
-This leads to another few questions that gives us an idea of your experience level, as well as insight into your taste profile.
+This leads to a few questions that give us an idea of your experience level, as well as insight into your taste profile.
 When making a purchase, you want to approach it as “Am I looking to smoke something new or something similar to what I’ve had before?”

 What’s your taste profile?